multavici/DSR-Bird-Song/README.md

 * Mel spectrogram: mel_s
 * Chirp spectrogram: chirp_s

 Because our server space is limited, we choose to only make spectrograms from the parts in the recordings where a bird is actually present.
-[This script](data_preparation/Signal_Extraction.py) localizes the parts where the volume is
+Following the methodology described in [Sprengel et al. 1016](http://ceur-ws.org/Vol-1609/16090547.pdf), [this script](data_preparation/Signal_Extraction.py) localizes spectrogram sections with amplitudes above 3 times frequency- and time-axis medians, allowing us to extract audio sections most likely containing foreground bird vocalizations.

 ## Model